 2) Create, Integrate, and Distribute Deals, Discounts, and Packages

-As cities, states, and counties begin to open up – now is the time to start promoting your destination packages.
+Now is the time to start promoting your destination packages.
 Seasonal deals, discounts, and packages are often the most requested items your audience is seeking.
 For example, check your Google Analytics to see what your visitors are looking for when coming to your site.
-Promote packages relating to your core destination niches like your outdoor recreation opportunities or lodging partners.
+Promote packages relating to your core destination niches like outdoor recreation opportunities or lodging partners.

 Working with your partners to develop compelling offers will help differentiate your destination from others and convert visitation.